Moraine ages in Norway show global synchrony of atmospheric climate trends

 Much like the conditions these researchers experienced while climbing the remains of the Scandinavian Ice sheet, Earth’s climate history can be foggy.

-“Given modern climate, warming is of concern to us, (but) there are still uncertainties,” said Tricia Hall Collins, a Ph.D. candidate at the School of Earth and Climate Sciences at the University of Maine.
+“Given modern climate, warming is of concern to us, (but) there are still uncertainties,” said Tricia Hall Collins, a Ph.D. student at the School of Earth and Climate Sciences at the University of Maine.
 “By studying the times when climate has done this before, naturally, without humans’ help, we can start to get an idea of how the climate system responds when you crank up the temperature.”

 By observing clues in ice and rocks from the past, we can tell the global temperature is rising now at a faster rate than ever.
 It is clear humans, not natural forces, are responsible for this change.

-Putnam compares how glaciers act to conveyor belts.
+Putnam compared how glaciers act to conveyor belts.
 They rip off chunks of rock from mountains as they pass, and dump debris into large piles as they recede during warming spells.
 These piles the glaciers leave behind are called moraines.

-Glaciers respond to changes in climate: they advance as the atmosphere cools and retreat tens of thousands years later as it warms.
+Glaciers respond to changes in climate: they advance as the atmosphere cools and retreat tens of thousands of years later as it warms.

 The number of beryllium-10 atoms tells us how long ago the retreating glacier pushed the rock moraines aside.
-The age and location of the moraine can be used as a scientific indicator, or proxy, for when and how fast the glaciers moved away as they melted.
+The age and location of the moraines can be used as a scientific indicator, or proxy, for when and how fast the glaciers moved away as they melted.

 Using this proxy, Collins was able to track climate trends in Norway, and compare them to trends across the world.

 She presented her findings at the annual Comer Climate Conference in southwestern Wisconsin in October.
-Collins’ dates showed that cooling and warming events occurred at the same time in the Northern and Southern hemispheres.
+Collins’ dates showed that cooling and warming events occurred at roughly the same time in the Northern and Southern Hemispheres.
 This could mean climate change in the past was a a global phenomenon, which is consistent with what scientists are observing now.

-insight into how the Earth could respond to human actions, like the burning of fossil fuels, and it can help society strategize next moves.
+Collins’ research helps scientists learn the rules of the climate game.
+Knowing these rules gives insight into how the Earth could respond to human actions, like the burning of fossil fuels, and it can help society strategize next moves.

 There’s just one problem: ice cores in Greenland aren’t playing by those rules.